If your organization does not have an internship program, you might be missing out on some great talent for a low cost.

 5. Orientation Process

-Someone should be responsible to make sure the intern has the tools they need to do their job and to manage the performance of the intern.
+Someone should be responsible for making sure the intern has the tools they need to do their job and to manage the performance of the intern.

 7. Performance Appraisal

-Interns should go through a formal performance appraisal process.
-This should be done to assess the intern’s progress toward stated goals at the beginning of the internship.
+A performance appraisal process is done to assess the intern’s progress toward stated goals that are communicated at the beginning of the internship.